ycm-core/YouCompleteMe/README.md

 The `:YcmForceCompileAndDiagnostics` command also is only a simple syntax check, _not_ a compile.
 This means that only syntax errors will be displayed, and not semantic errors.
-For example, omitting the semicolon at the end of statement will be displayed as a diagnostic error, but using a nonexistence class or variable will not be.
+For example, omitting the semicolon at the end of statement will be displayed as a diagnostic error, but using a nonexistent class or variable will not be.

 #### Diagnostic highlighting groups